k4lm3d/hist/README.md

   message: "Site updated {{ now('YYYY-MM-DD HH:mm:ss') }}"
 ```

-Then, create a `workflow` folder inside `.github` directory and `pages.yml` file inside it.
+Then, create a `workflows` folder inside `.github` directory and `pages.yml` file inside it.
 Then, copy and paste the code below.

 ```yml
 name: Pages